AngusWright/AstroStats/README.md

 Repository for Angus H Wright's Introduction to Statistics for Astronomers and Physicists Lecture Materials

 # Viewing the Lecture Notes
-The lecture notes are provided in viewable-on-github HTML format using the links below or by directly clicking on the various "markdown" (.md) files in [the Md directory](https://github.com/AngusWright/AstroStats/blob/master/Md) directly above this description.
+The lecture notes are provided in viewable-on-github markdown format using the links below or by directly clicking on the various "markdown" (.md) files in [the Md directory](https://github.com/AngusWright/AstroStats/blob/master/Md) directly above this description.
 Note, however, that much of the long-form LaTeX equations are not well-compiled in the github format.
 For this reason you may prefer to:
 - view/download the PDF lecture notes on github (see the "View PDFs" subsection below);
 - compile the lecture notes on your own machine (see the "Compiling the lectures" subsection below).

+## Lecture 2d
+Lecture 2d is an interactive data-mining exercise that can really only be used in the **slidy** format.
+It is designed as a choose-your-own-adventure, where choices (in the form of hyperlinks to different slides) take you through different outcomes.
+However, I have not included the Slidy and HTML-Page versions of the lecture notes in the github repository, because they are large and otherwise just duplicate the information contained in the other formats.
+For Lecture 2d especially, though, I have provided the Slidy slides for you to download directly [at this link](https://ruhr-uni-bochum.sciebo.de/s/hsXiuJ5iaoovyWo).
+Simply open the html in your browser, and click on the links to choose your path.
+Enjoy!

-## View-on-GitHub HTML Notes
+## View-on-GitHub Markdown Notes
 For convenience, direct links to the view-on-github Lectures are provided here:

 - [Lecture 0: Course Outline and a Crash Course in R and Python](https://github.com/AngusWright/AstroStats/blob/master/Md/IntroductionToStatistics_Section0.md)